CSCfi/ansible-role-shibboleth-idp/README.md

 * ldap.yml ( Configure LDAP backend for shibboleth IdP, TLS only with overwritable parameters from defaults/main.yml )
 * oidc ( Installs OIDC extension for shibboleth-IdP )

+See Example playbook for calling role with configurable array and overwritten attribute

 Dependencies
 ------------